cam-rod/cam-rod.github.io/README.md

 ## Ok, so when will the new site be ready?

 Soon™.
-Jokes aside, I'll be working on the site over the holidays, so you should see progressive updates as I add pages and content.
+Jokes aside, I'll be working on the site over the ~~holidays~~ next couple of months 🫥, so you should see progressive updates as I add pages and content.

 ## What will the new site look like?